ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

                 if(s1[i] == s1[j])
                 {
                     // If length of subsequence <= 3, we need not check for plaindrome
-                    // wihtin the string as it will garaunteed be a palindrome if(i - j < 3)
+                    // wihtin the string as it will guaranteed be a palindrome if(i - j < 3)
                     {
                         dp[i][j] = i - j + 1;